netz39/power-meter-pulse-gateway/README.md

 # Power Meter Pulse Gateway

-> Gateway for Power Meter Pulses from ESP32 to RabbitmQ
+> Gateway for Power Meter Pulses from an ESP32 (or another REST client) to RabbitMQ

 ## Configuration